Nature Play Benefits for Babies & Toddlers

-If only a baby exploring nature could talk!
-One look at the quizzical expression on their face and you can clearly see the beginnings of an inquiring mind!
+If only our babies could verbally share with us what their first experiences of nature were like!
 What does this stick taste like?
 Does that little green leaf feel different to the big red one?
-What’s that gritty stuff I feel between my toes?
-Let me feel that gritty stuff again, perhaps I’ll like it better this time!
+What’s that fluffy, green stuff I feel between my toes?
+Let me feel that again, perhaps I’ll like it better this time!

-10 Benefits of Nature Play for Babies & Toddlers
+10 Nature Play Benefits for Babies & Toddlers

 1. Connection